Cathedral of the Holy Cross, Lusaka - Things to Do at Cathedral of the Holy Cross

 Opening Hours

-Generally open daily from 6:00 AM to 6:00 PM, though it's worth checking locally as hours might vary for special services or events
+Generally open daily 6am-6pm, though it's worth calling ahead as hours can vary during religious holidays and special events

 Tickets & Pricing